-Yazoo Plaza The pedestrian and cyclist portion of the Florida Riverfront Access project on the east side of the LASM building connects to the redesigned Yazoo Plaza by Suzanne Turner Associates at the northern end of LASM.
+Yazoo Plaza The mulit-use path portion of the Florida Riverfront Access project on the west side of River Road connects to the redesigned Yazoo Plaza by Suzanne Turner Associates at the northern end of Louisiana Art & Science Museum.
 In addition to being a new urban greenspace, Yazoo Plaza seamlessly connects North Boulevard Town Square, Repentance Park, and the multi-use path along River Road.
 Surrounded by a grove of trees in a park like setting, the plaza provides a space for visitors to relax and enjoy the surrounding downtown views.
 The project is located at the intersection of North Boulevard and River Road and will include low maintenance plant materials, seating areas, and hardscape paths.
 The plaza will also provide a flexible space for the frequent and large groups of school children to safely congregate before, after, or for lunch during their field trips to the museum.

-Bike Share Plan Working off of an EPA grant, downtown Baton Rouge is in the process of investigating the feasibility and logistics of a bike share plan.
-In many cities across the United States, bike shares are great ways not only to promote an active lifestyle that is visitor friendly, but it is also a good source of income for the city and many are underwritten by corporate sponsors.
+Bike Share Plan Working off of an EPA grant, Downtown Baton Rouge is in the process of investigating the feasibility and logistics of a bike share plan.
+In many cities across the United States, bike shares are great ways not only to promote an active lifestyle that is visitor friendly, but it is also a good opportunity for residents and students to utilize the system for transportation to events, urban venues, workforce opportunities, and more.
 Bikes in the programs typically have built-in lights, bells and locks, and because people use credit cards to check out the bikes, they can be charged if they don't return them.

-Downtown Bike Racks

-Throughout downtown residents and visitors can will find a growing number of bike friendly businesses and amenities.
-In order to better accommodate the increasing bike traffic, bike racks have been placed strategically along major points of interest and access.
+Downtown Bike Racks Throughout downtown residents and visitors can find a growing number of bike friendly businesses and amenities.
+In order to better accommodate the increasing bike traffic, DDD and the Capital Region Planning Commission (CRPC) have partnered in a grant that will provide approximately 70 additional bike racks strategically located along major points of interest and access.
 These racks are formed specifically to facilitate a bike friendly downtown while maintaining the strong level of aesthetic that has come to be expected with downtown's growing developments.